Bridge House, Ambleside

 Visiting Bridge House

 The Trust now opens Bridge House on selected days during the year.
-In theory the house is open from 11.30am to 4.30pm during the spring, summer and autumn.
-I say 'in theory' because open days are not always well advertised and seem to be changeable depending on the availability of volunteer guides; we visited on a sunny day in July when it 'should' have been open only to find the house shut and a small sign telling us the next open day was in 4 days time.
+In theory, the house is open from 11.30am to 4.30pm during the spring, summer and autumn.
+I say 'in theory' because open days are not always well advertised and seem to be changeable depending on the availability of volunteer guides; we visited on a sunny day in July when it 'should' have been open only to find the house shut and a small sign telling us the next open day was in four days time.
 So we dutifully showed up 4 days later and were waiting when a National Trust volunteer opened the doors.

 Be aware that Bridge House is extremely popular when it is open - in part because Ambleside is such a busy place in summer and thronged with tourists.
 Most of those tourists eventually pass by Bridge House and pop in for a quick look around.
 And it will be a quick look, for the two rooms are incredibly small.